Program for Students with Exceptionalities

 Step 4:

-Once the 60 day testing and observation period is completed, the school psychologist will provide a report to determine if a student is eligible for PSE services.
+After the 60-day period, the school psychologist provides a report to determine if the student is eligible for Special Education services.

 Step 5: